theodoragirgis/rebound/docs/addingparticles.md

 # Adding particles
 Once you've created a [simulation object](simulationstructure.md), you can add particles to it.
 REBOUND supports several different ways to do that.
+Also check out the [discussion on manipulating particles](manipulatingparticles.md).

 ## Particle structure
 A particle is represented by the `reb_particle` structure in C.